Glide Memorial Church

-Glide Memorial Church is a church in San Francisco, California, formerly a United Methodist Church congregation, which opened in 1930.
+Glide Memorial Church is a nondenominational church in San Francisco, California, which opened in 1930.
 Since the 1960s, it has served as a counter-culture rallying point, as one of the most prominently liberal churches in the United States.
 Located in the city's Tenderloin neighborhood, an area affected by drug addiction and homelessness, Glide is known for its social service programs, as well as the Glide Ensemble, its Gospel choir.
 The church building was listed on the National Register of Historic Places in 2022.

 History

 In 1929, Methodist philanthropist Lizzie Glide purchased a parcel of land at the intersection of Ellis and Taylor Streets in San Francisco and founded the Glide Foundation as a memorial to her millionaire cattleman husband, H.L.
 Glide of Sacramento.
-Construction of Glide Memorial United Methodist Church was completed two years later.
+Construction of Glide Memorial Methodist Church was completed two years later.
 Glide purchased the Hotel Californian two blocks away and it was operated as a temperance hotel for decades.
 The foundation also built a dormitory for Christian women at U.C.
-Berkeley and a home for young working Christian women.
+Berkeley and a home for young working Christian women at 403 Taylor Street (formerly Hotel Californian).

+On December 22, 1960, John Charles Daly married Virginia Warren (1928–2009), daughter of then–chief justice Earl Warren, at Glide Memorial Church.
+Justice Warren attended the wedding.

+Glide's revival began in 1962.
+For a full year, the Rev. Louis Durham studied the ministry needs in San Francisco and travelled to Methodist churches throughout the region to learn about how they were responding to the needs of young adults.
+The Rev. Ted McIlvenna was hired in January 1963 to care for young adults in urban society.
+Later that same year, the Rev. Donald Kuhn was hired in the communications division and the Rev. Cecil Williams was hired to lead the church and community division.

+The Rev. Donald Kuhn adapted the communications division to meet the needs of a constantly changing community in San Francisco.
+The board approved the publication of its first book Reluctant Revolution.
+Glide published several important books including the first positive book about lesbians, by Del Martin and Phyllis Lyon.